tapaspal9/homepage/index.md

 Hi!
 I am Tapas.
 I did my PhD from the department of [Mathematics](http://www.iitkgp.ac.in/department/MA) of [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in) under the supervison of [Prof. Ratna Dutta](http://www.facweb.iitkgp.ac.in/~ratna/).
 My doctoral thesis presents provably secure advanced cryptographic primitives such as witness encryption, fully homomorphic encryption and functional   encryption.
 I worked in [IIT KGP MATH-CRYPTO](https://www.kgpmathcrypto.com) group during my PhD.

 {: style="text-align: justify" }
 I was a research intern at the [Cryptography and Information Security (CIS) Laboratories](https://ntt-research.com/cis/) at [NTT Research](https://ntt-research.com).
-During this internship I worked under the supervison [Dr. Pratish Datta](https://ntt-research.com/cis-people/) in the area of functional encryption.
+During this internship I worked under the supervison of [Dr. Pratish Datta](https://ntt-research.com/cis-people/) in the area of functional encryption.
+Currently, I am a visiting scientist at the [R. C. Bose Centre for Cryptology and Security](https://www.isical.ac.in/~rcbose/) of [Indian Statistical Institute Kolkata](https://www.isical.ac.in) hosted by [Prof. Mridul Nandi](https://www.isical.ac.in/~mridul/).